spesim

 Patchwork panel: rank–abundance, occupancy–abundance, species–area, distance–decay, rarefaction. |

-You can specify interspecific effects inline in the init file or via a simple CSV edgelist.
+You can specify interspecific effects inline in the init file or via a simple CSV edgelist (neighbour effects).
 See the dedicated vignette:

 Key points: